Lose some, win some

 GLP-1 injections available through Hims include:

-Through Hims, you can get custom oral weight loss kits that include the above medications in a combination that best suits your body and needs.
-Your kit may also include vitamin B12, if suitable for you, to further support weight loss and well-being.
+Your kit may also include vitamin B12, if appropriate for you, to further support weight loss and well-being.
+All at no additional cost.

 Side Effect Management